ELYSE SHARP

 "Impossibly talented"

-Elyse Sharp is an actor (Actor’s Equity Association), podcaster, producer, director, dramaturg, and teaching artist currently residing in Sacramento, California.
+Elyse Sharp is an actor and member of Actor’s Equity Association, podcaster, producer, director, playwright, dramaturg, and teaching artist currently residing in Sacramento, California.

 Elyse completed a year-long acting apprenticeship at Capital Stage Company, where she also was seen as Debbie in THE REAL THING and Fleance in MACBETH.
 After a few years working in Los Angeles, she returned to Capital Stage as Mary Bennet in MISS BENNET: CHRISTMAS AT PEMBERLEY.
-She has also worked with B Street Theatre, where she originated the role of Niko in the world premiere of Robert Caisley’s THE PRINCE OF LIGHTNING: THE STORY OF YOUNG NIKOLA TESLA, BOY GENIUS, and Pacific Repertory Theatre Company.
+She has also worked with Pacific Repertory Theatre Company and B Street Theatre, where she originated the role of Niko in the world premiere of Robert Caisley’s THE PRINCE OF LIGHTNING: THE STORY OF YOUNG NIKOLA TESLA, BOY GENIUS.

 She graduated Magna Cum Laude with a degree in Theatre Performance from Whittier College.
 While at Whittier, she was honored to receive the Outstanding Graduate in Theatre award and to become one of 48 Irene Ryan Regional Semi-Finalists at the Kennedy Center-American College Theatre Region 8 Festival (Southern California, Southern Nevada, Northern Arizona, Utah, Hawaii, and Guam).